facebookresearch/ParlAI/docs/source/seq2seq_tutorial.rst

 Part 3: Extended Agent API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-    *"Take time to deliberate, but when the time for action has arrived, stop thinking and go in."*

 There are a few other useful methods you may want to define in your agent to take of additional functionality one might want during training.
 Many of these functions will be automatically called if you use our example training function